zoffixznet/perl6.party/post/Perl-6-Hands-On-Workshop--Weatherapp--Part-3.md

 To write the main test, we'll peak into what sort of values [the API returns](http://api.openweathermap.org/data/2.5/weather?q=London&appid=4f5572bc11dda69c43a0114ce5ce4116) and try to model them.
-We need to strike a balance between knowing we received a legit value from our subroutine or method while not making the test so precise that it fails the minute the valid value we receive decided to wear a hat and put on makeup.
+We need to strike a balance between knowing we received a legit value from our subroutine or method, while not making the test so precise that it fails the minute the valid value we receive decided to wear a hat and put on makeup.

-Here's the first attempt at writing the test:
+Here's the code for the test:

     # t/online/01-weather-for.t
     use Test::When <online>;